stackbit-projects/fabulous-aluminum-ef152/content/pages/index.md

     background_image_size: contain
     background_image_opacity: 8
   - type: features_section
+    subtitle: >-
-    subtitle: 'At Ease is a web-based and mobile app that supports survivors '
+      At Ease is a web-based and mobile app that supports survivors and victims of domestic violence
     features:
       - title: Educate Yourself !
         subtitle: >-